Rainy-Clouds/endless-runner-peanut-jam/README.md

 Controls:
 Up or W to jump

-Left or D to do a quick dash in midair (Please check the itch page for more info)
+Right or D to do a quick dash in midair (Please check the itch page for more info)

 Down or S to duck